bsc-s2/pykit/http/README.md

 `http.LineTooLongError`

 A subclass of `HttpError`.
-Raise if length of line is greater than 65536 when read response headers or get length of chunked block.
+Raise if length of line is greater or equal than 65536 when read response status line,  headers and get length of chunked block.

 ##  http.ChunkedSizeError